djkim-kr/nequip/docs/integrations/ase.md

 # ASE

 ## Introduction
 The [Atomic Simulation Environment (ASE)](https://wiki.fysik.dtu.dk/ase/) is a popular Python package providing a framework for working with atomic data, reading and writing common formats, and running various simulations and calculations.
-INequIP provides the {class}`~nequip.ase.NequIPCalculator` for integration with ASE.
+NequIP provides the {class}`~nequip.ase.NequIPCalculator` for integration with ASE.
 See the [ASE calculator API](../api/ase.rst) for detailed documentation.

 ## Creating an ASE Calculator